-Staff are encouraged to share concerns, however small and irrespective of the source of concern, and to be fearless and accountable in maintaining and promoting a focus upon the rights and protection of the young people we work with and for.
+Staff are encouraged to share concerns, however small and irrespective of the source of concern, and to be fearless and accountable in maintaining and promoting a focus upon the rights and protection of those we work with and for.
 This is essential to ensure that our activities are genuinely inclusive and equitable, challenging any potential abuses of power and trust.

 Safeguarding is everybody's responsibility, and we must all play our part in ensuring that concerns are responded to positively and in an informed, proportionate and consistent way.
-This includes being brave enough to challenge any potentially harmful or negative behaviours which are not aligned to Fight for Peace values and Champions Code.
+This includes being fearless enough to challenge any potentially harmful or negative behaviours which are not aligned with Fight for Peace's values and Champion's Code.